 Strainer – An obstacle in the river that allows water to pass through, but not a person or boat (e.g., a tree with its limbs partially submerged).

 Wave Train – A series of standing waves perpendicular to the main current.

 Whitewater Scale – Whitewater is classified on a scale from one to six.
 A description of this scale is given below.

 Class I – Easy, flat water.
 No problem.
 Take your grandmother.

 Class II – Small rapids with clear, wide channels.
 Take a timid friend.

 Class III – Good-sized rapids with waves and boulders.
 Chances of maneuvers inside the rapids are great.
 Get a guide!

-Class IV – Intense, but predictable.
+Class IV – Intense rapids.
 Plan on maneuvers, hazards, big waves and tight boulders.
-Take your adventurous teenagers.
+For those seeking a challenge.

 Class V – Intense and violent water.
 Long rapids, drops, extremely tight channels, and hazards.
 Get a good guide!

 Class VI – Don’t do it.
 If you do, say your final prayers first.